 Step 3 – Cook the Congee in the Pressure Cooker

 By this point, the rice should be boiling and cooking away.
-Add the ginger, chicken and chicken stock.
+Add the ginger, chicken, and chicken stock.
 Look at the liquid level and decide if this is the consistency you want for your congee.
-You can more water or chicken stock if you like.
-Close the pressure cooker and once pressurized cook for 10 minutes on High.
+You can add more water or chicken stock if you like.
+Close the pressure cooker and once pressurized, cook for 10 minutes on High.

-Turn off pressure cooker.
+Turn off the pressure cooker.
 Grab and bowl and serve.

 Step 4 – Serve and Garnish

-Add black pepper, fish sauce and the Thai basil.
+Add black pepper, fish sauce, and Thai basil.
 Enjoy!

 Vietnamese Chicken Congee.
 This bowl also has sliced scallions (green onions).